Reading the Bible

 b- Work with other believers to learn God's word and follow Christ.
 God made us for relationship, and the Bible was written to the church, not one person.
 Live in relationships with other believers where you can talk about what you read and how we live that out.
 In our congregation, Sunday School is the main way to work with others to study the Bible, but there are other ways as well.
 Ask!

 c- Use modern tools to help you study.
-Just look above, or look in in a search engine for "Bible Study."
+One link is given here from Crosswalk.com: http://www.biblestudytools.net/.
+There are others- just look in a search engine for "Bible Study."
 Feel free to talk with your pastor about God's word- that's one of our jobs & would really encourage most of us!

-One of the best new tools is the free multi-platform Bible software You Version (Bible.EastsideNC.org from your phone) It works with Apple stuff, smart phones, computers, kindle- everything.
+One of the best new tools is the free multi-platform Bible software You Version (Bible.com ) It works with Apple stuff, smart phones, computers, kindle- everything.
 And it’s free, with lots of versions, including many which it will read aloud!

 You Version has reading plans- pick one if you want, or look at my preferred plan below:

 It has four parts, all of which I believe are important.
 But you can take one or two out and still do well by it.

 1- Read a Psalm, or part of one of the larger Psalms, each day.
 I go through the book one by one until I finish- that takes at least 5-6 months.

 This is the "singing" part of the reading- Psalms was Israel's hymnbook- and it is powerful!